ToScA 2021: Tomography for Scientific Advancement Symposium (Online)

 The SkyScan 1273 offers fast scanning of relatively large and heavy samples, combined with the ease of use and low maintenance of a benchtop, closed X-ray source system.
 Samples up to 20kg and 500mm long x 300mm in diameter can be accommodated, with a scanning volume of up to 250mm x 250mm.
 In continuous scanning mode, scans can be completed in as little as <20 seconds.

-If you are interested in joining our workshop, please sign up when you register for ToScA 2021.
+How to sign up: If you are interested in joining our workshop, please sign up when you register for ToScA 2021.
+The workshop will run twice, at 9am-12pm and 1pm -4pm on Friday 3rd September.
 You’re also welcome to comment in advance on particular samples / materials of interest and we’ll endeavour to cover those topics during the workshop.

 Submit your best tomography image to the Image Competition.
 There’s no limit to how many images you can submit.
 They should each be submitted with a title and 50 word abstract.